The Astral Library

 The Tabula Smaragdina — the Emerald Tablet — is the most compressed statement of this principle in the Western tradition.
 Attributed to Hermes Trismegistus, it declares in its famous opening line a law of universal analogy: what is above corresponds to what is below, and what is below corresponds to what is above, for the accomplishment of the wonders of the One Thing.

-This is not vague mysticism.
-It is a precise operational principle: the adept who understands the structure of the macrocosm can work upon the microcosm, and vice versa.
+This is a precise operational principle: the adept who understands the structure of the macrocosm can work upon the microcosm, and vice versa.
 Alchemy, astrology, and magic all rest on this foundation.

 Platonic and Pythagorean Foundations